edemir206/dual-monitor-window-switch/README.md

 # dual-monitor-window-switch
-A script do switch windows between monitors in current workspace.
+A script to switch windows between dual monitors in current workspace.

 ## What does it do ?